Genivia/ugrep/README.md

 <a name="examples"/>

 ### Examples

+To perform a search using a configuration file `.ugrep` placed in the working directory or home directory (`ug` is the same as `ugrep --config`):

+    ug PATTERN FILE...

+To save a default configuration file to the working directory (edit this file in your home directory to customize your preferences for `ug` defaults):

+    ug --save-config

 To search the working directory and recursively deeper for `main` (note that `-R` recurse symlinks is enabled by default if no file arguments are